develop4/tomcat-extension/README.md

 This extra functionality should keep every auditor in the world happy, as well as dev/ops.

-This new digester allows the separation of Application Credentials and other sensitive information from them main tomcat configuration files.
+This new digester allows the separation of Application Credentials and other sensitive information from the main tomcat configuration files.
 The digester configuration, application credentials and passphrases can all be stored in separate areas under heightened security control.
-The plug-able decryption modules allow for different decryption methods to be employed based on the name space of the cyphertext.
+The plug-able decryption modules allow for different decryption methods to be employed.
+The cyphertext is passed to the appropriate module for decryption based on the namespace prefix of the cyphertext.
+Each Decoder Module is associated with a namespace prefix, this namespace prefix is returned from the "getNamespace()" method on the Module.

 The Decoders default behavior should allow them to work without additional configuration.
 If the Decoder does require additional configuration then parameters can be passed from the decoder.properties file.